-Income protection insurance is a long-term insurance policy that provides a monthly payment if you can't work because you're ill or injured, and typically pays out until you can start working again, or until you retire, die or the end of the policy term - whichever is sooner.
+Income protection insurance provides peace of mind if you're unable to work because of an accident or ill-health.
+It is a long-term insurance policy that provides a monthly payment if you can't work because you're ill or injured, and typically pays out until you can start working again, or until you retire, die or the end of the policy term - whichever is sooner.